gSchool/js-basic-training/variables.md

 ## Objectives

+By the time you complete this section you should be able to:

+- Declare variables
+- Assign values to variables
+- Assign values returned from functions to variables
+- Reassign new values to variables
+- Assign values already stored in variables to other values

 ## Declaring Variables

 **In JavaScript, a variable stores a value of any type so that we can use it later in our program.
 In order to use a variable we must ffirst _declare_ it, after which we can _assign_ a value to it.**